sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ### Determining the tag type

-The operational model for SWID/CoSWID tags introduced in {{intro-lifecycle}} describes the use of diferent types of SWID/CoSWID tags.
+The operational model for SWID and CoSWID tags introduced in {{intro-lifecycle}}.
 The following rules can be used to determine the type of a CoSWID tag.

 - Corpus Tag: A CoSWID tag MUST be considered a corpus tag if the corpus item is "true".
 - Primary Tag: A CoSWID tag MUST be considered a primary tag if the corpus, patch, and supplemental items are "false".